 Email deliverability is critical to the success of your campaign.
-It makes no difference how fascinating or attractive your emails are.
+It makes no difference how beautifully you can design emails.
 Subscribers will not convert if they never see them.

 Find a good email template (or design one from scratch)

-We’re not all good email designers, and that’s okay.
+Emails are likely to remain a part of your marketing strategy, so it pays to consider good email design as a long-term investment.
+Of course, we’re not all email designers, and that’s okay.
 Luckily, there are dozens upon dozens of good email templates in email automation software and other DIY design platforms.